nitu-choudhary/convert-away/README.md

 This is the value for variable `VITE_CONTRACT_ADDRESS` in the .env file.
 - Run the app using the following command
 `yarn dev`

-## You can also access the deployed app here
-Make sure to use the browser with the metamask account access since the App will require AVAX for executing transactions `Vercel Link`: